openspur/yp-spur/doc/Manpage.control.md

 ### Return value

-On success, zero is returned.
+On success, 1 is returned.
 On error, -1 is returned.

 ***